dhuseby/did-git-spec/did-git-spec.md

 ### Developer Certificate of Origin Compliance

 The Linux Foundation requires that all contributions to their open source projects are made by individuals that assert that their contribution adheres to the terms of the [Developer Certificate of Origin](https://developercertificate.org/).
-The contributor signals their assertion by using either Git's [`--signoff`](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) feature, [digit signature](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) feature, or both when committing their changes.
+The contributor signals their assertion by using either Git's [`--signoff`](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) feature, [digital signature](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) feature, or both when committing their changes.

 ### Verifiable Claims Against Open Source Contributions